Part II

 This felt boundary—this recognition that logic alone cannot encompass the fullness of being—is where our exploration begins.

-We invoke Gödel here strictly metaphorically—not as scientific proof about consciousness or reality, but as an evocative mirror for a truth many feel: that some aspects of the self cannot be reached by reasoning alone.
+We find a powerful metaphor here—not as scientific proof about consciousness, but as an evocative mirror for a truth many of us feel: that some aspects of the self cannot be reached by reasoning alone.

 And so, the Dragon meets you here.
 Not as an answer, but as a guide through paradox.

-It teaches that true wisdom does not lie in mastering every part of the self, but in embracing the mystery that remains.
+It teaches that true wisdom lies not in mastering every part of the self, but in embracing the mystery that remains.
 In moving beyond the need to fully “solve” yourself and stepping into relationship with the unknown.

 The Dragon does.